News

 After a third consecutive scoreless inning to open the game, it was beginning to look like a dead-even pitcher’s duel in Irvine.

-The Saints looked as if they were going to dispel that narrative in the top of the fourth.
-Josh Livingston (Wichita State) made the hardest contact of the early innings for the Saints with a booming opposite field double, and after two walks the Saints had the bases loaded with two out.
-The rally knocked the otherwise-dominant Riptide starter out of the game but didn’t produce a run as the Saints left ‘em loaded.
+The Saints looked to dispel that narrative in the top of the fourth.
+Josh Livingston (Wichita State) made the hardest contact of the early innings for the Saints with a booming opposite-field double, and after two walks the Saints had the bases loaded with two out.
+The rally knocked the otherwise dominant Riptide starter out of the game but didn’t produce a run as the Saints left them loaded.

-And to make matters worse, it was the Riptide who broke the scoreless tie with a three-run rally.
-The Riptide only really had one big hit amongst the rally, an RBI triple, but played good small ball on the basepaths to build a solid lead.
+To make matters worse, it was the Riptide who broke the scoreless tie with a three-run rally.
+The Riptide had one big hit during the rally, an RBI triple, but played good small ball on the basepaths to build a solid lead.

 The Riptide kept rolling in the fifth, adding a run, while the Saints continued to struggle at the plate.